 4. Price and Profit Reduction (Due to Price Wars)

 Recessions can really bring out the competitive side of businesses that are simply trying to make it another day.
 Businesses may begin dropping prices, even if it means taking a loss because it is worth it if means more customers walk through their doors.
+Dropping prices is a commonly used strategy by some businesses during a recession to help increase sales.

 This means you will need to focus on the big picture, and not on your current situation, if you want to make it through a recession.
 Sometimes taking that loss and lowering your prices can keep the doors open for the long game.